Sometimes meeting the need for sleep calls for mental and emotional flexibility.

 When they do, you need to adjust to the changes.
 You have to be as flexible as you can in order to meet your needs.

-They’re not called “basic needs” for nothing.
-They’re basic to your existence.
+The elements of the pyramid aren’t called “basic needs” for nothing; they’re basic to your existence.

 Sometimes you’re not going to have your favorite pillow, your special mattress or other sleep gear.